-Upon receiving a report, FACS will investigate the allegations to determine whether the child is at risk.
-During the investigation process FACS they may visit the and undertake enquiries with others who have contact with the family.
+Upon receiving a report, DCJ will investigate the allegations to determine whether the child is at risk.
+During the investigation process DCJ may visit the and undertake enquiries with others who have contact with the family.

-If FACS is concerned about the safety of a child, FACS can:
+If DCJ is concerned about the safety of a child, DCJ can: